Planning your Operation

 What do you need to consider prior to surgery?

-As most vitrectomy surgery is carried out under local anaesthesia, there are usually no restrictions on what you may eat and drink prior to admission.
+As most IOL VIP surgery is carried out under local anaesthesia, there are usually no restrictions on what you may eat and drink prior to admission.
 Written information will give additional advice should, for example, sedation be required.

-Once a decision has been made to proceed with surgery, our secretarial team will liaise with you to arrange a convenient date on one of our operating sessions.
-This will be at one of the private hospitals in the Southampton or Guildford areas.
+Once a decision has been made to proceed with surgery, our secretarial team will liaise with you to arrange a convenient date on one of our operating lists.
+This will be at one of the ophthalmic units in the Southampton or Guildford areas.

 You will receive confirmation of your admission date and time from the hospital bookings department, together with a health questionnaire and some general information about your chosen hospital.
 The procedure is usually carried out as a day case, with a hospital stay of several hours.

 Remember, you should not drive yourself to the hospital.
 You may want a relative or friend to accompany you, or to drop you off and return to collect you when you are ready to go home.
 Alternatively if you find getting to and from the hospital difficult, we may be able to offer assistance.
 Please alert the secretarial team if this is the case as the hospital bookings office is not able to help with transport arrangements.